-In theory, the deal should open up a potentially lucrative source of business for banks and a markedly different asset class for investors.
+In theory, the deal should open up a potentially lucrative source of business for banks — and a markedly different asset class for investors.
 In practice, the chances are it won’t.

 The deal was by no means a failure.
 It generated $900 million of demand.
 It allowed the issuer to price inside its senior unsecured secondary curve.
 It has traded well in the secondary market, being quoted around reoffer on Monday.

-The problem is Bank of China’s deal...
+This is where Bank of China’s deal falls flat.

 Unlike most covered bonds, the cover pool did not consist of mortgages.
 It was instead a ‘bond of bonds’, as one banker put it.
 The cover pool comprised just 11 different bonds, the vast majority of which were sold by two Chinese issuers in the country’s interbank bond market.